 History files may be visualized using various commercial or freely available tools.
-Examples include the the NCAR Graphics package (via NCL), CDAT, FERRET, ncview, MATLAB, and IDL.
-For a list of software tools for interacting with NetCDF files, view the UNIDATA maintained link Software for Manipulating or Displaying NetCDF Data [http://www.unidata.ucar.edu/software/netcdf/software.html].
+Examples include the the NCAR Graphics package (via NCL), FERRET, ncview, MAT-LAB, AVS, IDL, and Yorick.
+For a list of software tools for interacting with NetCDF files, view the link Software for Manipulating or Displaying NetCDF Data1.